Silver Statues Available from JM Bullion

 Fairies & Fantasy

 The fairy and fantasy realms have gained increasing attention on silver round projects in recent years.
 Much of this is due to the popularity of the Silverbug rounds produced on behalf of the Reddit community known as the Silverbugs.
 Ariana the Silver Fairy is their favored fair and was the lead design in that collection.
-Silver statues from Hotco cross genres to feature various figures, including:
+Silver statues cross genres to feature various figures, including:

 - 5 oz Ariana Silver Statue: This statue depicts the preferred vision of Ariana, the famed silver fairy.
 She is depicted kneeling down with her wings straight out behind her figure while her right hand holds a scale that no doubt balances out differing weights of the coveted silver metal.